 A member of the Federation of BC Writers since 1993, Linda has served as regional representative, on the board, and as a member of the editorial committee for Word Works, the Fed’s quarterly journal.

-Her writing has been published in Canada, New Zealand, and the USA.
+Her writing has been published in Canada, New Zealand, England, and the USA.

 She lives in Ootischenia (which means “valley of consolation” in Russian) at the confluence of the Columbia and Kootenay Rivers in South East BC where she blogs sporadically at Purple Mountain Poetry and makes handmade and limited edition books through her micro press, Nose in Book Publishing.